FMMT666/BecauseHWSerialLib/README.md

 ### V0.2 up and running
     - NEW: all C interface functions, except packet related stuff, implemented
     - NEW: added x64 Code::Blocks project file (for TDM64-GCC)
+    - NEW: added baud rates 500000 and 512000 bits/s

 Have fun